The main aspect of this project to provide a point to display my skills in the form of hosting my resume.

-My website is SSR, this means that site is rendered first on the server and then transmitted to the browser.
+My website is SSR, this means that the site is rendered first on the server and then send to the browser.
 This is done so that google and presumable other sites can collect good SEO information.
 It is both simple and complex.
-The complexity it getting it work the first time and then having it work in a way that requires little or simple modification as content is added.
+The complexity of it getting it work the first time and then having it work in a way that requires little or simple modification as content is added.

 Hosted / Continuous Development

 My initial reaction or intention was to host my site locally on an old machine of mine.
 But I decided to use Linode.
 No real reason other than predictable cost.
 I wanted to experience the process of setting up a pipeline to deliver my software using continuous practices.
 I develop on my local Linux box, pushing up my branch, and GitHub and Travis monitor the repository and trigger the push/merge to master to deliver my code to Linode.